paboyle/Grid/documentation/GridXcode/readme.md

 2. Set Grid environment variables
 3. Install and build Open MPI ***optional***
 4. Install and build Grid pre-requisites
-5. Install and Build Grid
+5. Install, Configure and Build Grid

 Apple's [Xcode website][Xcode] is the go-to reference for 1, and the definitive reference for 4 and 5 is the [Grid Documentation][GridDoc].